On Azure, there are usually two order types: bring your own license (BYOL) and pay as you go (PAYG).

 For BYOL, you typically order a combination of products and services, including support entitlement.
-New s-series SKUs contain the VM base and service bundle entitlements for easier ordering.
+S-series SKUs contain the VM base and service bundle entitlements for easier ordering.
 PAYG includes support, for which you must contact Fortinet Support with your customer information.
 See Support Information on the marketplace product page.

-PAYG FortiGate-VM instances do not support the use of VDOMs.
+PAYG FortiGate-VM instances do not support the use of virtual domains (VDOM).
 If you plan to use VDOMs, deploy BYOL instances instead.

-When using a FortiGate-VM PAYG instance, the FortiOS GUI may display expiry dates for FortiGuard services.
-However, these expiries are automatically extended for as long as the PAYG instance's lifespan.
+When using a FortiGate-VM PAYG instance, the GUI may display expiry dates for FortiGuard services.
+However, these expiries are automatically extended for the PAYG instance's lifespan.
 You do not need to be concerned about the expiry of FortiGuard services.
-For example, the following screenshot shows 2038/01/02.
+For example, the following screenshot shows 2038/01/02 as the expiry date.